How to Profile Memory Usage in Python

 - select the contributor at the end of the page -

 One of the ways Python makes development fast (not to mention easier than languages like C and C++ ) is memory management.
-In Python it's simple because the language handles memory management for you.
-However, this doesn't mean memory should be forgotten.
+In Python, it’s simple because the language handles memory management for you.
+However, this doesn’t mean memory should be forgotten.
 Good developers will want to track the memory usage of their application and look to lower memory usage.
-This post will explain common tools for doing this.
+Take a look at the common tools for doing this.

 The lowest layer of memory profiling involves looking at a single object in memory.
 You can do this by opening up a shell and doing something like the following:

 How Do You Profile a Single Function or Method?

 You can use it by putting the @profile decorator around any function or method and running python -m memory_profiler myscript.
 You'll see line-by-line memory usage once your script exits.

 This is extremely useful if you're wanting to profile a section of memory-intensive code, but it won't help much if you have no idea where the biggest memory usage is.
 In that case, a higher-level approach of profiling is needed first.

 This will print a nice table of usage grouped by object type.
 Here's an example of an PyQt4 application I've been working on:

 This type of profiling can be difficult if you have a large application using a relatively small number of object types.

 mprof can show you memory usage over the lifetime of your application.
 This can be useful if you want to see if your memory is getting cleaned up and released periodically.